fossasia/pslab-webapp/README.md

 ## Development Goals of PSLab Webapp Virtual Lab

 A virtual lab interface can give students remote access to equipment in laboratories via the internet without having to be physically present near the equipment.
 The idea is that lab experiments can be made accessible to a larger audience which may not have the resources to set up the experiment at their place.
-Another use-case scenario is that the experiment setup must be placed at a specific location which may not be habitable.
+Another use-case scenario is that the experimental setup must be placed at a specific location which may not be habitable.
 The capabilities of the Pocket Science Lab can be increased significantly by setting up a framework that allows remote data acquisition and control.
 It can then be deployed in various test and measurement scenarios such as an interactive environment monitoring station.

 ## Deployments
 * [Backend API server](https://pslab-stage.herokuapp.com/) is hosted on Heroku.
 The dyno is reaped after an hour of inactivity and may take up to 10 seconds to boot up.